Pedal your way to success

 Racing cyclists usually possess high levels of aerobic endurance, since most road races last well over an hour.
 This means that if you are going to succeed in endurance cycling, you need a well-developed oxygen transport system, which often gives rise to high VO2 max values.
 Elite cyclists have been measured to be able to pick up, transport and utilise 7 litres of oxygen per minute.
 A high VO2 max is not enough, however, to guarantee you success in cycling events.
 Due to their long duration, aerobic efficiency is also a vital requirement.
 As with marathon runners, you must be able to work at a high percentage of your VO2 max without accumulating lactate.
-Once it does start to accumulate, indicating a greater contribution of anaerobic metabolism to the energy supply, you must reduce the workload in order to avoid premature fatigue.
+Once it does start to accumulate, indicating a greater contribution of anaerobic metabolism to the energy supply, you must reduce the workload to avoid premature fatigue.

-The high levels of aerobic conditioning needed to give you this aerobic efficiency also hold another advantage, the ability to use a greater proportion of fat rather than carbohydrate for muscle fuel.
-Aerobic conditioning enhances the ability to use abundant fats while exercising, thus sparing your limited precious carbohydrate, stored in the liver and muscles as glycogen.
+The high levels of aerobic conditioning needed to give you this aerobic efficiency also hold another advantage, the ability to use a more significant proportion of fat rather than carbohydrate for muscle fuel.
+Aerobic conditioning enhances the ability to use fats while exercising, thus sparing your limited precious carbohydrate, stored in the liver and muscles as glycogen.